 I adore baking for my girls.
-I also love cooking with them and watching them at work, creating magic of their own.
+I also love cooking with them and watching them at play, creating magic of their own.
 Last Friday night, I cooked with Grace by my side.
-She made a quiche (which, btw got well-deserved applause by her sisters).
+She made a quiche (which, btw got well-deserving applause by her sisters).
 I was cooking dishes of my own and it was one of those very simple nights that I hope to never forget.
 It really did strike as a ‘wow’ moment.
 Grace and I were chatting about all sorts of things.
 I feel so close to her always but I could feel something changing.
-Her conversation was a lot more…..well……mature, I guess.
+Her conversation was a lot more…..well……grown up and mature, I guess.
 We were talking as friends and I suddenly got a glimpse of this girl all grown up.
 They will leave our home one day, this I know but I hope that they always remember what I hold close with them.

 Chocolate, cinnamon and orange biscuits

-2 eggs, lightly beaten
+- 2 eggs lightly beaten

-250g caster sugar
+- 250 g caster sugar

-60g dutch cocoa
+- 60 g dutch cocoa

-175g sour cream
+- 175 g sour cream

-100ml extra virgin olive oil
+- 100 ml extra virgin olive oil

-1 small orange, finely zested (using a microplane)
+- 1 small orange finely zested (using a microplane)

-2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract

-1 teaspoon sea salt
+- 1 teaspoon sea salt

-½ teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-½ teaspoon freshly grated nutmeg
+- ½ teaspoon freshly grated nutmeg

-350g plain flour
+- 350 g plain flour

-2 tablespoons baking powder
+- 2 tablespoons baking powder

-250g best quality dark chocolate, chopped or buttons (I used callebaut dark chocolate buttons)
+- 250 g best quality dark chocolate chopped or buttons (I used callebaut dark chocolate buttons)

 For the icing:

-100ml thickened cream
+- 100 ml thickened cream

-160g dark chocolate, chopped or buttons
+- 160 g dark chocolate chopped or buttons

-Mix the eggs, sugar, cocoa, sour cream, live oil, orange zest, vanilla, salt, cinnamon and nutmeg and stir to combine well.
+- Mix the eggs, sugar, cocoa, sour cream, live oil, orange zest, vanilla, salt, cinnamon and nutmeg and stir to combine well.

 - Add the flour and baking powder and stir to combine.
 Dough will become a little stiff.
 Add the chocolate and mix to combine.

-Divide the dough into 4cm balls and place on a lined baking tray at least 4cm apart from each other.
+- Divide the dough into 4cm balls and place on a lined baking tray at least 4cm apart from each other.
 Flatten ever so slightly and bake for approx 10 minutes.
 Cool for a few minutes on baking tray before transferring to a wire rack.

-Make the icing buy heating the cream until near boiling.
+- Make the icing buy heating the cream until near boiling.
 Turn the heat off and stir through the chocolate.
 Stir until smooth and shiny.

-Once the biscuits are completely cold, ice the biscuits by either dipping in the icing or loosely spooning it on to each one.
+- Once the biscuits are completely cold, ice the biscuits by either dipping in the icing or loosely spooning it on to each one.